slevithan/parseuri/README.md

 ## Parsing modes

 `parseUri` has two parsing modes: `'default'` and `'friendly'`.
 Default mode follows official URI rules.
 Friendly mode doesn’t require `'<protocol>:'`, `':'`, or `'//'` to signal the start of an authority, which allows handling human-friendly URLs like `'example.com/index.html'` as expected.
-For completeness, note that this change has several effects:
+This change has several effects:

 - It allows starting a URI with an authority (as noted above).
-- Since the web protocols `http`, `https`, `ftp`, `ws`, and `wss` don’t require `'//'`, this also means that friendly mode extends this behavior to non-web protocols.
 - It precludes friendly mode from properly handling relative paths (that don’t start from root `'/'`) such as `'dir/file.html'`.
+- Since the web protocols `http`, `https`, `ws`, `wss`, and `ftp` don’t require `'//'`, this also means that friendly mode extends this behavior to non-web protocols.

 ## Usage examples